-Figure 11.
+Figure 10.
 Sample flow during normal operation.

-The 9071C Hydrazine analyzer system is comprised of separate combination sheet metal and plastic enclosures.
+The 9071 Hydrazine analyzer system is comprised of a combination sheet metal and plastic enclosure.
 The internal hydraulic components and pipe work are mounted onto a sample panel connected to the cabinet.
 Sample enters through the inlet compression fitting at the bottom of the case and first passes through the heat exchanger.
 The heat exchanger is used to keep the sample temperature and calibration solution temperature at equilibrium during calibration.
 Drastic and sudden changes in solution temperature may have a negative effect on sensor performance.

-After flowing through the heat exchanger, the sample passes through a 3-way solenoid valve and then sample is taken to the constant head (the constant head unit stabilizes the effect of changes in sample inlet flowrate).
-After flow passes through the constant head unit it is then delivered to the entrainment 'T' where an alkaline vapor buffer is added to the sample in order to raise the pH value.
+After flowing through the heat exchanger, the sample passes through a constant head (the constant head unit stabilizes the effect of changes in sample inlet flowrate) and then through the 2 solenoid valves.
+After flow passes through the second solenoid valve (furthest to the left) it is then delivered to the entrainment 'T' where an alkaline vapor buffer is added to the sample in order to raise the pH value.
 After the sample and vapor reagent are mixed, the solution is sent to the flowcell where it comes into contact with the hydrazine sensor.